-Faculty in the journalism sequence bring a blend of professional and academic experience to the classroom.
+Faculty in the journalism program bring a blend of professional and academic experience to the classroom.
 Working journalists serve as part-time faculty to maintain a connection to the profession.

 For more information about the journalism major or minor, contact:

-Kym Fox, associate professor of practice and journalism sequence coordinator
+Kym Fox, professor of practice and journalism program coordinator

 Old Main 202A